Second Name

+Second Name (El segundo nombre) is a 2002 Spanish horror film directed by Paco Plaza.
+Based on the 2001 horror novel Pact of the Fathers by Ramsey Campbell, the English-language film was Plaza's directorial fiction feature debut.
+It follows a woman's (Erica Prior) investigation of her father's suicide, leading to a cult who sacrifice their firstborn offspring.

 Plot

 Daniella investigates her family's past in the wake of the suicide of her father.
 The plot gets to involves a sect called the Abrahamites, who sacrifice their first borns following an alternative interpretation of God's Will in the near-sacrifice of Isaac.